8base/managing-devices-using-api-tokens/READme.md

 Once the import is finished, go to [the 8base workspace console](https://app.8base.com).
 In the _Data Builder_, you should see 3 tables that have been created.
 Below is a list of them with their given relationships.

-1. **RegistrationCodes** - Codes that a device will need to use to register.
+1. **RegistrationCodes** - Codes that a device will use to register.

 - _has_one_ Device